bzy-080408/lk2nd_unofficial/README.md

 - Huawei MLA-UL00 (Maybe cannot use because I cannot find the device-tree)

 ## Installation
+1. unlock the bootloader
-1. Download `lk2nd.img` (as of now there's no build available so you'll need to build it yourself.)
+2. Download `lk2nd.img` (as of now there's no build available so you'll need to build it yourself.)
-2. Flash `lk2nd.img` using the stock flashing procedure:
+3. Flash `lk2nd.img` using the stock flashing procedure:
   - Fastboot: `fastboot flash boot lk2nd.img`
-  - Samsung: `heimdall flash --BOOT lk2nd.img`

 ## Usage
 lk2nd provides the standard Android fastboot protocol for flashing/booting Android boot images.